ptoal/PwnChat/README.md

 /pchat talk <channel> - This will "switch" the player into the channel so that any chat they type is sent into the channel.

 /pchat <prefix|channel> <message> - This will send a message directly to a channel without needing to switch into it with the "talk" command.
+(Shortcuts are easier, though!)

 Also, as mentioned in the config section above, for players with the appropriate permission, any chat that begins with a registered shortcut will have that message sent to the channel, eg: